Research in Canada

 Landcare Niagara (Barry Porter), is the lead of a long-term recovery and conservation project, which has been funded by Ontario Ministry of Natural Resources as part of the Species at Risk program, 2016-2018.
+Liette Vasseur: scientific collaborator.

-This project aims to better understand the ecology of the species and find a way to reintroduce and restore the habitat for population growth.
+This project aims to better understand the ecology and the genetics of the species and find a way to reintroduce and restore the habitat for population growth.
 This is done with the Ontario Power Generation as a partner.